Recommendations for Buying a New Windows Desktop

 Below are some other options that you may want to consider:

-- Consider upgrading to a larger hard drive, for greater multimedia storage, if funds permit.
+- Consider upgrading to an SSD (Solid State Drive) hard drive, for greater performance, if funds permit.

 AU has negotiated special prices on certain computer configurations for personal purchase.
 Links to the vendor sites are available from the myAU.american.edu portal under the TECHNOLOGY section.
 In addition, the Campus Store sells standard Dell configurations for students to purchase.